Jackson, New Jersey

-In addition, to his academic pursuits, Ian is highly involved in the UCF community, serving on various councils and associations, including the President’s Student Advisory Council, the Graduate Student Advisory Council, and the Biology Graduate Student Association.
+In addition, to his academic pursuits, Ian was highly involved in the UCF community, serving on various councils and associations, including the President’s Student Advisory Council, the Graduate Student Advisory Council, and the Biology Graduate Student Association.
 He describes how programs like the Office of Diversity and Inclusion’s Unity Star programs, Transfer-student Research and Integration Program, Knights for Animal Rights, Outdoor Adventure Program, and Rock-Climbing Club have shaped his enriching university experience.

-Due to his commitment to the community and devotion to leading by example, Ian was inducted into the Order of Pegasus this year, one of the highest honors a UCF student can receive.
+Due to his commitment to the community and devotion to leading by example, Ian was inducted into the Order of Pegasus in 2022, one of the highest honors a UCF student can receive.
 He is highly motivated to do good and contribute to society’s understanding of the natural world.
 “I strive to be more than just a scientist and researcher,” he says.
 “I want to be a leader, mentor, and advocate.”

-After graduating next spring, Ian aims to pursue postdoctoral studies, become an agency researcher, or take on a land manager position.
+In the future, Ian aims to pursue postdoctoral studies, become an agency researcher, or take on a land manager position.
 He plans to use his status to help others whenever possible.

 - 2022 Order of Pegasus inductee

 - President’s Student Advisory Council member